Battle off Samar: Japanese losses

 By 08:55, Tone and Haguro took aim upon Fanshaw Bay; Tone scored one 8-inch (203 mm) hit while Haguro landed three.
-Two shells hit the forward part of the flight deck and cut through electrical wires, starting a series of fires in the hanger bay, while the other two holed Fanshaw Bays bow above the waterline.
+Two shells hit the forward part of the flight deck and cut through electrical wires, starting a series of fires in the hangar bay, while the other two holed Fanshaw Bays bow above the waterline.
 At 09:00, Haguro fired on Dennis at 14,500 yards and hit the destroyer escort with four 8-inch (203 mm) shells, two hit the aft superstructure, one hit the bow below the waterline, and a final shell sliced through and destroyed her forward 5-inch (127 mm) gun turret.
 However, this was juxtaposed by the plight of two Japanese heavy cruisers.
 White Plains meanwhile had engaged in a gunnery duel with Chōkai, and seemed to hit her opponent with at least six 5-inch (127 mm) shells.
-Before this continued, a flight of dive bombers from Kitkun Bay attacked Chōkai, whom failed to maneuver, and dropped a 500 pound high explosive bomb down Chokais main funnel, detonating her engine and boilers and leaving the cruiser dead in the water with immense flooding.
+Before this continued, a flight of dive bombers from Kitkun Bay attacked Chōkai, which failed to maneuver, and dropped a 500 pound high explosive bomb down Chokais main funnel, detonating her engine and boilers and leaving the cruiser dead in the water with immense flooding.
 Chōkai radioed to Yamato she was disabled, and it was decided she could not be saved in the moment. removed Chōkais crew before scuttling her with torpedo hits.
 During this event, Fujinami also discovered drifting sailors of the sunken Gambier Bay, and allegedly saluted the crew.
 (Note: Chōkai was not sunk by a 5-inch (127 mm) shell from White Plains which hit her torpedo tubes, as accreted by Hornsficsher and many others.
 Chōkais radio message and the extensive reports of surrounding ship document aircraft bombs sinking the cruiser.
 The final nail in the coffin came with the discovery of Chōkais wreck, showing the torpedo tubes were completely intact.)